tethysplatform/tethys/docs/installation/linux_and_mac.rst

                 Username that the tethys database server will use.
 Default is 'tethys_default'.
         * `--db-password <PASSWORD>`:
                 Password that the tethys database server will use.
 Default is 'pass'.
+        * `--db-super-username <USERNAME>`:
+                Username for super user on the tethys database server.
+Default is 'tethys_super'.
+        * `--db-super-password <PASSWORD>`:
+                Password for super user on the tethys database server.
+Default is 'pass'.
         * `--db-port <PORT>`:
                 Port that the tethys database server will use.
 Default is 5436.
+        * `--db-dir <PATH>`:
+                Path where the local PostgreSQL database will be created.
+Default is ${TETHYS_HOME}/psql.
         * `-S, --superuser <USERNAME>`:
                 Tethys super user name.
 Default is 'admin'.
         * `-E, --superuser-email <EMAIL>`: